Priya Basil: Political work

-In 2010, Priya co-founded Authors for Peace. with the journalist Matthias Fredrich-Auf der Horst.
-It is intended to be a platform from which writers can actively use literature in different ways to promote peace.
+In 2010, Basil co-founded Authors for Peace. with the journalist Matt Aufderhorst.
+It was intended to be a platform from which writers can actively use literature in different ways to promote peace.
 The first event by Authors for Peace took place on 21 September 2010, the UN's International Day of Peace.
 With the support of the International Literature Festival Berlin, Priya hosted a 24hour-live-online-reading by 80 authors from all over the world.
-The authors read from their work in a gesture of solidarity with those who are oppressed or caught in conflict.

-In September 2013, Basil signed the German novelist Juli Zeh's Open Letter to Angela Merkel.
-The letter criticizes Merkel's reaction to the Snowden revelations and demands a more robust response.
-Priya Basil read this letter aloud in public on the opening day of the International Literature Festival Berlin, as part of the festival's 'Berlin Liest' (Berlin Reads) initiative.
-Later, she helped organize, and took part in the anti-surveillance protest action 'March on the Chancellory', led by Zeh on 18 September 2013.

-Basil is also one of the initiators of 'Writers Against Mass Surveillance', a worldwide movement against mass surveillance that was launched on 10 December 2013.
-Basil is one of the group of seven international writers who wrote the appeal, gathered the first 560 signatures from world-famous writers, and organized the global launch of the appeal.
-The other initiators are Juli Zeh, Ilija Trojanow, Eva Menasse, Janne Teller, Isabel Cole and Josef Haslinger.
-The appeal was published through exclusive deals with leading newspapers in more than thirty countries worldwide, for example in Germany the Frankfurter Allgemeine Zeitung, and is also an online pledge at Change.org which the general public can sign.
+Basil is one of the initiators of 'Writers Against Mass Surveillance', a worldwide movement that was launched on 10 December 2013.
+She is one of the group of seven international writers who wrote the appeal, gathered the first 560 signatures, and organized the global launch of the appeal.